 Originally Published On: 14/04/2016

 Note: This is one of my older lucid dreams.
 I got this one when I did not knew much about signs of women abuse.
 The voices I heard at the end of this dream were a prophecy of some future events.
+I have actually received multiple dreams about this woman; thus, I have tried my best to prevent her from being abused.
 I must declare that I am not a prophet although I sometimes get visions because I am lucid.
 I feel prophets are way bigger than dreamers.

 The woman from this dream is in the hands of responsible authority figures, and I am still in touch with her.
 Over years, I had multiple dreams about her, which occurred after this one.
 These dreams gradually created the images of her real story in my mind.
 This experience is only one reason why I believe in the power of dreams.